 - Third place: Grossmann 218 and Grossmann 118

 More than 15 rooms participated.
 Thanks to these groups and the Center for Community Engagement, winner of the office decorating contest, for sharing homecoming spirit!

-Development series event — RSVP by Thursday, Oct.
-23, for a Fall Professional Development Series event Thursday, Oct.
-30, 9-10:30 a.m., in Science Center 102.
+Inspiring speakers — RSVP by Thursday, Oct.
+23, for a presentation Thursday, Oct.
+30, 11:30 a.m.-12:30 p.m., in Science Center 102.
 Dan '95 and Jennifer Digmann have battled multiple sclerosis for more than 30 years combined.
 Their inspiring message, Create a Culture of Inclusion, will center on how they cope.
-RSVP to firstname.lastname@example.org or 352-8394.
-The series is sponsored by Human Resources & Payroll, Pathways Center, and the Diversity and Inclusion Council.
+RSVP to email@example.com or 352-8394.

-The Saint John's Bible volunteers — Volunteers are needed to serve as Knights of the Page (docents) for The Saint John's Bible, the handwritten, hand-illuminated Bible on display at Vogel Library through December.
-Contact Gail Sexton for more information at email@example.com or 352-8699.
+The Saint John's Bible volunteers — Volunteers are needed to serve as Knights of the Page (docents) for The Saint John's Bible, the hand-written, hand-illuminated Bible on display at Vogel Library through December.
+Contact Gail Sexton, coordinator of church relations and faith community outreach, for more information at email@example.com or 352-8699.

 Student art displayed — The student art display in the Waverly McDonald’s features new works by Megan Howe ’16, ceramics and photography; Lauren Matysik ’15, photography; and Christa Kain ’16, ceramics.